mohammed0xff/CosmicApi/README.md

 [![Licence](https://img.shields.io/greasyfork/l/407466)](./LICENSE)

 ## What is this project about?
-This project sotres and provides pictures for galaxies, planets, stars and pretty much everything in the cosmos.
+This project sotres and provides pictures and information about galaxies, planets, stars and pretty much everything in the cosmos.

 ⠀⠀⠀⠀⠀⠀⠈⠉⠁⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠖⠀⠀⠀⠀⠀<br />